How a Small Water Leak Turns into a Flood

 In addition, any crevices or cracks within the pipes as well as malfunctioning water appliances can cause flooding even without rain.
 These can include burst or frozen pipes, split washing machine hoses, overflowing drains, sewer backups, and more.
-Regardless, many building materials can take on severe damage, becoming warped, discolored, deteriorated within a few hours.
+Regardless, many building materials can take on severe damage, becoming warped, discolored, and deteriorated within a few hours.
 On the other hand, you can learn how to find and fix a water leak before it turns into a flood with these tips.

 Preventing Floods by Preventing Leaks